Philemon Wright

 Philemon Wright (September 3, 1760 - June 3, 1839) was a farmer, lumberman and entrepreneur who founded the Ottawa River timber trade in 1806.
-He was also founder of what he named Columbia Falls Village, mostly known as Wright's Town, Lower Canada (or Wrightstown) and Wright's Village to others, the first permanent settlement in the National Capital Region of Canada.
+He was also founder of what he named Columbia Falls Village, mostly known as Wright's Town (or Wrightstown) and Wright's Village to others, the first permanent settlement in the National Capital Region of Canada.
 Wright's Town, later became incorporated in 1875 and renamed Hull, Quebec, and then in 2002, as a result of a municipal amalgamation, it acquired its present name of the City of Gatineau.

 Biography

 Wright was born in Woburn, Massachusetts, into the family of Thomas Wright and Elizabeth Chandler, a large and prosperous Woburn family that had been among the town's founders, 120 years before.
 Philemon Wright was raised as a farmer.

-At the young age of 16, in December 1775 he enlisted as a Private in Capt.
+At the young age of 16, in December 1775 he enlisted as a private in Capt.
 Wood’s Company of the 26th Continental Regiment.
 He fought in several battles including the Siege of Boston From March to June 1776, he was serving in the regiment in New York.
 On May 10, 1777, he was appointed a Corporal in Capt.
 Jesse Wyman’s Company, Colonel Josiah Whitney’s Regiment, serving at Point Judith, Rhode Island until July 10, 1777.
 He was promoted to Sergeant on May 26, 1777.
 On August 18, 1777, he was appointed 3rd Sergeant in Capt.
 Abraham Foster’s Company of Bullard’s Regiment of Militia.
 He served until November 30, 1777, fighting in the Saratoga Campaign.

 Nicknamed "the Old Squire" by his employees and friends, Wright was once described by John Mactaggart as "about six feet high, a tight man, with a wonderfully strange, quick reflective wild eye”.

 On May 16, 1782, Philemon Wright married Abigail Wyman, a Woburn woman whose ancestors were among the founding families of Charlestown, Massachusetts, in 1628.
 Charlestown would later become Boston.
 Philemon and Abigail would have a large family of 8 children.
 Their children (ages listed as of 1800, when they arrived in Hull Township) were: Philemon Jr., 18; Tiberius, 13; Abigail (Nabby, who died at 7 yrs.); Mary (Polly) 10; Ruggles, 8; Abigail, 6; Christopher Columbus, 2; Christiana, b.
 1803.